symfony-cmf/symfony-cmf-docs/book/installation.rst

 ``app/Resources/data/pages/test.yml`` by stripping off the ``basepath`` configuration of the SimpleCmsBundle (which defaults to ``/cms/simple``).

+NOTICE: (not to be merged)
+the test.yml was deleted after the 1.0.1 tag.. dunno why or in which commit

 Therefore if you want to define a child page ``foo`` for ``/cms/simple/test`` you would need to create a file ``app/Resources/data/pages/test/foo.yml`` and then run the following command: